ehmatthes/django-simple-deploy/docs/design_docs/strengths_limitations.md

 ### It sets up a feedback cycle between platform providers and Django experts

-I was recently writing the deployment script for a newly-supported platform.
+At one point I was writing the deployment script for a newly-supported platform.
 The deployment process for this platform involves creating a Dockerfile, so I adopted the sample Dockerfile that the host provides in their onboarding documentation.
-Someone much more experienced with deployment commented that there's a way to vastly reduce the size of the resultant Docker image.
-The final version of the `simple_deploy` configuration script for this platform will likely include that person's recommendations.
+Someone much more experienced with deployment commented that there's a way to significantly reduce the size of the resultant Docker image.
+The final version of the `simple_deploy` configuration script for this platform now includes that person's recommendations.

 I don't think it's realistic to expect that every platform provider will always have a staff member with Django deployment experience comparable to the strongest people in our community.
 Most of them are balancing their support for Django with support for Flask, Rails, JavaScript, Go, Rust, and many other languages and frameworks.